-Check out my other blog post, if you're looking for modern fonts for logo design.
+Note: also check out my other blog posts where I feature best modern fonts and best elegant fonts for logo design.

 Sans Serif Fonts